In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 At this point, the idea of a function may sound familiar.

-And that makes sense, because most of us already met the idea in math class.
+That makes sense, because most of us already met the idea in math class.

 Think of the mathematical function f(x) = x + 2.